Morning Orbit

 Morning Orbit is the second solo album by Canadian musician David Usher.
-The album was released on July 31, 2001 and was successful in Canada, being certified Platinum by the CRIA in April 2002.
+Released on July 31, 2001, it was certified Platinum by the CRIA in April 2002.
 Morning Orbit won the 2002 Juno Award for Pop Album of the Year.
+The song "Joy in Small Places" features vocals by Canadian rapper Snow.
+The album also includes a cover of Tracy Chapman's "Fast Car".